alkesh/vim-config/README.md

 # Vim Resources

-See kerry's vim bookmarks on [pinboard](http://pinboard.in/u:kerryb/t:vim).
+See Kerry's vim bookmarks on [pinboard](http://pinboard.in/u:kerryb/t:vim).
+Also, Kerry seems to have moved on from using his own config, to using this one: https://github.com/AdamWhittingham/vim-config